RealTimeChris/Jsonifier/Documentation/Usage_Serializing_Parsing.md

 ## Serialization/Parsing with Jsonifier
 ----
 - Create a specialization of the `jsonifier::core` class template for whichever data structure you would like to parse/serialize, within the Jsonifier namespace as follows...
+-
+#### IMPORTANT NOTE:
+In order to maximize performance, try to order the members inside the call to `createValue` as they are ordered in the json-data.

 ----
 ```cpp
 namespace TestNS {